-A study from the Columbia University Medical Center suggests that even a mild lung condition can have an effect on the health of your heart and put you at a higher risk for cardiovascular disease.
-Severe Chronic Obstructive Pulmonary Disease, or COPD is already known to cause a significant amount of strain on the heart, but in general, there is still more research that needs to be done on exactly how much damage mild COPD can cause on the heart.
+A study from the Columbia University Medical Center suggests that even a mild lung condition can have an effect on the health of your heart and put you at an higher risk for cardiovascular disease.
+Severe Chronic Obstructive Pulmonary Disease or COPD is already known to cause a significant amount of strain on the heart, but in general, there is still more research that needs to be done on exactly how much damage mild COPD can cause on the heart.

 If you have an advanced form of COPD, your heart will try to work harder to get oxygen to all the cells in your body.
-After working harder over a period of time, it will begin to weaken and heart failure begins to develop.
+After working harder over a period, it will begin to weaken, and heart failure begins to develop.
 This is another danger for people who do not realize that they have COPD until the disease advanced and became obvious.
 At this point, heart strain can already be leading to heart failure.
 Because of this, having high blood pressure might also be a sign of COPD, along with the trademark symptoms of getting winded and exhausted after only a little bit of physical exertion.

 Moderate to severe COPD is usually when a doctor will prescribe the use of oxygen therapy to help the situation.
 Oxygen therapy will help replenish the amount of oxygen in your blood, as well as help you exhale the carbon dioxide.
 When there is enough oxygen in your lungs, your heart won't need to work as hard.
 Your doctor will be able to determine how much oxygen is in your bloodstream by doing some blood work tests.

 The reverse can also be true – heart failure can also cause a case of COPD, but the case of heart failure has to be severe.
-Your heart and lungs work together closely to keep your body at homeostasis, or at the balance that it needs to keep for you to survive and stay healthy.
-The imbalance of oxygen and carbon dioxide in your lungs causes a chain reaction of health problems, which can begin to get out of control if they aren't caught quickly and treated properly.
+Your heart and lungs work together closely to keep your body at homeostasis, or at the balance that it needs to continue for you to survive and stay healthy.
+The imbalance of oxygen and carbon dioxide in your lungs causes a chain reaction of health problems, which can begin to get out of control if they aren't caught quickly and treated appropriately.